-- 4. Connect the 25-pin-to-8-pin adapter cable to the 8-pin-to-25-pin serial cable. - Attach the 8-pin connector to a serial port on your Macintosh computer. - Make a note of which serial port you use on your Macintosh computer.
-You will need this information later when you configure the Macintosh as a serial console for the Challenge S server.
+- 1. Locate the appropriate serial cable.
+Some servers ship with the serial cable to connect to the Macintosh computer.
+Otherwise contact your Silicon Graphics sales representative, or locate a serial cable with the correct connectors for the server's serial port 1 and a Macintosh serial port. - 2.
+Attach the Silicon Graphics server's serial port 1 to the Macintosh serial port with the cable. - Make a note of which serial port you use on your Macintosh computer.
+You will need this information later when you configure the Macintosh as a serial console for the server.

-You are now ready to configure your Macintosh computer as a serial console for the Challenge S server.
+You are now ready to configure your Macintosh computer as a serial console for the server.
 Turn to Chapter 3, "Setting Up the Terminal Emulator and Starting WebFORCE Internet Gateway."

-Connecting Other Types of Workstations As the Serial Console
+Connecting Other Types of Workstations as the Serial Console

 If you have a workstation that was not manufactured by Silicon Graphics, you can attach it to your WebFORCE Internet Gateway server in much the same way that you would attach a personal computer or Macintosh computer.
-Because of the different possible serial port configurations of various workstations, we cannot provide all possible adapters.
+Because of the different possible serial port configurations of various workstations, this book cannot provide all possible adapters.
 However, you can use the pin and signal descriptions in Table 2-1, below, to obtain or create the necessary adapter cable.